Guda (nun)

 Guda was a 12th-century nun and illuminator from Germany.
-She was one of the first women to create a self-portrait in an illuminated manuscript, setting a precedent for female medieval illuminators and manuscript writers in the subsequent centuries.
+She is credited as creating the oldest known example of a signed self-portrait of a woman in an illuminated manuscript.
+(The manuscript is Frankfurt Universitätsbibliothek Ms. Barth.
+42; Guda's portrait appears on folio 110v; the manuscript is posted here.)

-Career
+Self-Portrait

 Guda created a self-portrait in an initial letter in the 12th century Homiliary of St. Bartholomew (now in the Frankfurt am Main Staatsbibliothek).
-Her self portrait was symbolically placed in the ninth homily of St. John Chrysostom, a position ideal for witnessing the Second Coming of Christ.
+Her self portrait was placed in the ninth homily of St. John Chrysostom, a position ideal for witnessing the Second Coming of Christ.
 Her inscription, "Guda, a sinner, wrote and painted this book," was used to confess to her sinful way, along with describing herself as an artist in hope of increasing her chance for salvation.
-In addition to serving as a self-portrait, this illustrated initial can also be considered a portrait signature, identifying Guda as both an individual and a scribe.
+In addition to serving as a self-portrait, this illustrated initial can also be considered a portrait signature, identifying Guda as a scribe.